 If you trust your team to get something done, If you empower them to do so – Even if that’s trusting better communication if they’re capable then they will.

 You need to trust that your team has the best interests of the company at heart, the best interests of their colleagues and their clients.
 You trust them to find that balance between home and work.

 If they don’t, it’ll soon become obvious.
 You’ll be able to see it and so will the rest of your team.
 It’s only then you need to sit them down (virtually) and have a chat and guidance.
 Lead by example and with the carrot (Trust) and not the stick.

 What are we doing at Dexterous

-We’ve been in a lucky position over the last five-six months where we haven’t needed to furlough any of our staff.
+We’ve been in a lucky position over the last three months where we haven’t needed to furlough any of our staff.
 Instead, we’ve been hiring, our staff have been working remotely, and from the office on an increasing number of projects.